ElectricRCAircraftGuy/eRCaGuy_Linux_Windows_CMake_Sockets_MSYS2/README.md

 _Tested in Windows 11._

 1. Install MSYS2, following my answer here: [Installing & setting up MSYS2 from scratch, including adding all 7 profiles to Windows Terminal...](https://stackoverflow.com/a/77407282/4561887)
-1. In the **msys2** terminal, since it has cygwin as its C library and supports Unix sockets on Windows, run the following:
+1. In the base **msys2** terminal, since it has cygwin as its C library and supports Unix sockets on Windows, run the following:
     ```bash
     # Update the package database and core system packages; run repeatedly
     # until no more updates are available